ScotGEM LaunchpadImportant things to do before coming to the University as an entrant on the ScotGEM (MB ChB) Programme

 Welcome from ScotGEM Programme Director

-Our team has been preparing for your arrival, whatever form COVID allows it to take, and we look forward to helping and encouraging you along the path to becoming a Doctor.
+Our team has been preparing for your arrival, and we look forward to helping and encouraging you along the path to becoming a Doctor.
 That path is often difficult but is varied and interesting.
 You will learn much about yourself while learning medicine, as it is an all-encompassing profession.
 Being a Doctor is a privilege and we aim to make your journey with ScotGEM a truly unique and rewarding experience.

 You will have a great opportunity to revisit University life in both St Andrews and Dundee.
 Both are truly special places; St Andrews is one of the oldest universities in the UK.
 It is small enough to be friendly, and large enough to provide the facilities and recreational opportunities of larger institutions.
 Dundee is renowned for offering a superb student experience in a dynamic city currently enjoying a waterfront renaissance.
 Thereafter Scotland becomes your oyster, and you will be living and studying in some of the most beautiful areas across our NHS partner boards.